redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

 I guess we should probably test this one out too.
 Load up Swagger and exercise the route.
-You should get back JSON with the `entityID` you just removed:
+You should get back JSON with the entity ID you just removed:

 ```json
 {